Eiradir/eiradir-docs/CONTRIBUTING.md

 This documentation itself is open source as well, and we encourage you to help us improve it by creating Issues or Pull Requests for things you've found lacking or missing.

-Help us improve our documentation, whether it's code comments, READMEs, or wiki pages.
-Good documentation is as important as good code!

 ### Testing

 Testing new features and changes is critical.
 You can help by testing the game and providing feedback.